 Neither Party may assign or transfer this Agreement, or any obligation under this Agreement (in whole or in part, and whether voluntarily, involuntarily, or by operation of Law) without the other Party’s prior written consent.

-PTI shall not subcontract all or any portion of its rights or obligations under this Agreement, provided that PTI shall be able to obtain the services of third-party consultants to facilitate PTI’s performance of its obligations under the IANA Naming Function Agreement and the Subcontract Agreements.
+PTI shall not subcontract all or any portion of its rights or obligations under this Agreement, provided that PTI shall be able to obtain the services of third-party consultants to facilitate PTI’s performance of its obligations under the IANA Naming Function Contract and the Subcontract Agreements.

 Governing Law.
 The Parties agree that this Agreement, and any and all disputes arising out of or related to this Agreement shall be governed by, construed, and enforced in all respects in accordance with the Laws of the State of California, United States of America, excluding its conflict of laws rules.
 Each Party expressly waives any claim that the jurisdiction of such court with respect to personal jurisdiction is improper or that the venue is inconvenient or improper.
 Notwithstanding the foregoing, the Parties agree that prior to pursuing any proceeding, action, lawsuit or other equitable or legal remedy in connection with disputes arising out of this Agreement, the Parties shall first negotiate in good faith with each other regarding such dispute.
 Unless otherwise stated, each of a Party’s rights and remedies set out in this Agreement are cumulative and additional to remedies provided at law, in equity or under this Agreement.